javajuice1337/RustPlusBot/examples/announcements.md

 - `!announcement-interval` / `!announcementinterval` will show or set the interval for the announcement message.

-### Place the following code blocks in their respective events in the Plugin Studio to test this plugin.
+### Place the following code blocks in their respective events in the Plugin Studio to test this plugin:

 #### onConnected Event: